Closer to Cures: Diana Farmer discusses clinical trials for spina bifida

 The California Institute for Regenerative Medicine (CIRM) helped fund a clinical trial that involved an experimental stem cell treatment for a frequently paralyzing form of spina bifida.
 Today, several of those babies are now able to walk and run unassisted.

 Babies with severe spina bifida are often treated with surgery after they are born.
-This therapy is aimed at correcting the birth defect early via a stem cell patch that is surgically attached to a baby’s spine while they are still in their mother’s womb.
+This therapy is aimed at correcting the birth defect early via a stem cell patch.
+The patch is surgically attached to a baby’s spine while they are still in their mother’s womb.

-The clinical trial, called the CuRe Trial, is co-led by Diana Farmer, MD, surgeon-in-chief at the children’s hospital at the University of California, Davis (UC Davis), and chief of pediatric surgery at Shriners Children’s Northern California, and Aijun Wang, PhD, the co-director of UC Davis’s Center for Surgical Bioengineering.
+The clinical trial, CuRe Trial, is co-led by Diana Farmer, MD, surgeon-in-chief at the children’s hospital at the University of California, Davis (UC Davis).
+Dr. Farmer is also the chief of pediatric surgery at Shriners Children’s Northern California.
+Her co-lead on the CuRe Trial is Aijun Wang, PhD, the co-director of UC Davis’s Center for Surgical Bioengineering.

 Spina bifida is a birth defect that affects spinal cord development and closure.
 In severe forms, known as myelomeningocele, a kinked bit of spinal cord or nearby nerves is exposed through a “window” in the spine that failed to close during development.
 This can cause changes in brain structure, leg weakness, or bladder and bowel dysfunction.

-Recently, Farmer gave updates on the progress of this research in a presentation to the CIRM governing board as part of the Closer to Cures speaker series.
-She discussed the study’s findings, which were published in The Lancet in 2026, and described preliminary results from six babies.
-She also shared how CIRM’s support during all phases of the CuRe Trial, from early preclinical research to clinical trials, helped make this experimental stem cell therapy for spina bifida a reality.
+Recently, Farmer gave updates on the progress of this research.
+The update was part of a presentation to the CIRM governing board as part of the Closer to Cures speaker series.
+She discussed the study’s findings, which were published in The Lancet in 2026, concerning preliminary results from six babies.
+CIRM’s support during all phases of the CuRe Trial, helped the work move from early preclinical research to clinical trials, and make this experimental stem cell therapy for spina bifida a reality.

 Given the recent results of the CuRe Trial, it is hard to imagine not supporting this study.
-But early on, financial support for the trial was uncertain because legal challenges had disrupted federal funding for stem cell research in the U.S.
+But early on, financial support for the trial was uncertain.
+That was in part because legal challenges had disrupted federal funding for stem cell research in the U.S.

 “My journey with CIRM started, essentially, with a phone call from a NIH program officer almost a decade ago,” said Farmer.
 “They said, ‘withdraw your grant … the word fetus is in there. … good luck to you.’
 And that’s how I got introduced to CIRM.”

 At the time, “there was a lot of confusion…a lot of fear about stem cells,” said Farmer.
-“I’m happy to say that society has moved along, in no small part, I think, to the way California led the way.”
+“I’m happy to say that society has moved along … California led the way.”

 A devastating cost